Military and Veterans

 Each new student utilizing veteran benefits should submit

 - official documentation that verifies high school diploma completion or equivalent

 - official college transcripts from all colleges previously attended and military training transcripts, as applicable

 - Certificate of Eligibility and any other necessary VA paperwork

 Courses that are not required for the student's degree program will not be certified.
-However, if a student needs to maintain full-time status, they may take courses outside their degree program only in the last term before graduating.
+However, if a student needs to maintain full-time status, they may take courses outside their degree program only in the last semester before graduating.

 Federal regulations pertaining to the veterans' education benefits program require schools to certify a student's dates of enrollment to enable that student to receive the appropriate benefits.
-JWU certifies veteran students enrolled in academic courses from the start date of the term to the end date of the term.
-JWU is also required to certify all lab courses based on the actual start and end date within the term.
+JWU certifies veteran students enrolled in academic courses from the start date of the semester to the end date of the semester.
+JWU is also required to certify all lab courses based on the actual start and end date within the semester.
 Certifying courses and/or labs in this manner should not have any impact on a student's tuition benefits.
 If there is a break in enrollment between lab segments, however, it could impact housing stipends.

 The VA requires strict compliance with a number of other regulations.
 It is the student’s responsibility to be informed of the requirements the Department of Veterans Affairs has in place regarding educational benefits.
-Students who have any questions or concerns regarding their eligibility under Chapter 33 (Post 9/11 GI Bill) should contact the U.S. Department of Veterans Affairs for more information.
+Students who have any questions or concerns regarding their eligibility under Chapter 33 (Post 9/11 GI Bill®) should contact the U.S. Department of Veterans Affairs for more information.